dgraph-io/dgraph-docs/content/graphql/lambda/server.md

 ## Dgraph Lambda

-[Dgraph Lambda](https://github.com/dgraph-io/dgraph-lambda) is a serverless platform for running JavaScript on Dgraph and [Slash GraphQL](https://dgraph.io/slash-graphql).
+[Dgraph Lambda](https://github.com/dgraph-io/dgraph-lambda) is a serverless platform for running JavaScript on Dgraph and [Dgraph Cloud](https://dgraph.io/slash-graphql).

 You can [download the latest version](https://github.com/dgraph-io/dgraph-lambda/releases/latest) or review the implementation in our [open-source repository](https://github.com/dgraph-io/dgraph-lambda).